Part 1: Build Scenarios

 • Change the date and time formats

-5. Click OK when you finish.
+6. Click OK when you finish.

 Saving the scenario

 When the scenario first opens or when you complete a set of steps, you should Save () the scenario.
+By using the following steps, the STK application will create a unique folder with your scenario files in it.

 3. Click Save.

-The STK workspace
+Understanding the STK workspace

 The STK workspace offers many ways for you to organize and interact with its many varied windows.
-At the completion of this tutorial, practice workspace customization.
+At the completion of this tutorial, you can practice workspace customization.
 Instructions are on the Managing Your STK Workspace Help page.

-Menus and tools
+Using menus and tools

-1. Extend the View menu.
+2. Select the View menu.

-Object Browser
+Using the Object Browser

 When you introduce an object into a scenario, it appears in the Object Browser.
 You can see the Scenario () object (STK_NewScenario) you created.
-As you create more objects, they appear in the Object Browser in a parent-child relationship.
+As you create more objects, they will appear in the Object Browser in a parent-child relationship.
 For more information on the Object Browser, go to the Getting started with the Object Browser Help page.

-Understanding the STK Graphics windows
+Understanding the STK 2D and 3D Graphics windows

 The 2D and 3D Graphics windows graphically display information about your scenario.
-By default, the 2D and 3D Graphics Windows are in the Integrated Workspace.
+By default, the 2D and 3D Graphics windows are in the Integrated Workspace.
 They can be evenly spaced in that area, as well as minimized, maximized, or closed.
-STK organizes the integrated windows with tabs at the bottom of the Integrated Workspace.
+The STK application organizes the integrated windows with tabs at the bottom of the Integrated Workspace.
+For more information on using STK windows, go to the Working with STK Windows help page.

 2. Select Tile Vertically to evenly space the windows side-by-side in the workspace.

 The 2D Graphics window graphically displays information about your scenario.
 The 2D Graphics window gives you one giant advantage: you can see the whole central body at one glance.
-For more detailed information about the 2D Graphics window, click the 2D Graphics Window Help page.
+For more detailed information about the 2D Graphics window, click the 2D Graphics window Help page.

-Grab Globe
+Using Grab Globe

 2. To pan, place your cursor on the 2D Graphics window map.

-Zoom In
+Using Zoom In

 Zoom In brings the view closer to the selected area and changes the map center.
 Each time you zoom in, it adds one zoom level to the zoom stack.